kingmolnar/DataScienceProgramming/03-Data-Structures-and-Functions/README.md

 ## ML Reading
 Chapter 1: Machine Learning for Predictive Data Analytics

-1.1 What Is Predictive Data Analytics?
+1. What Is Predictive Data Analytics?
-1.2 What Is Machine Learning?
+2. What Is Machine Learning?
-1.3 How Does Machine Learning Work?
+3. How Does Machine Learning Work?
-1.4 Inductive Bias Versus Sample Bias
+4. Inductive Bias Versus Sample Bias
-1.5 What Can Go Wrong with Machine Learning?
+5. What Can Go Wrong with Machine Learning?
-1.6 The Predictive Data Analytics Project Lifecycle: CRISP-DM 1.7 Predictive Data Analytics Tools
+7. Predictive Data Analytics Tools

 # Python Reading: